 blood pressure opens the BBB.

-- Development: the BBB is not fully formed at
+- Development: the BBB is present, but may be not

 - Hyperosmolitity: a high concentration of a

 substance in the blood can open the BBB.

 - Microwaves: exposure to microwaves can open